plurb/Aetherwynn-Unstable-Isotopes/Fighting Styles/Evasion.md

 ### Evasion
 *Fighting Style (Fighter)*
-**Pre-requisites:** You are at least 9th level, A Dexterity score of 13 or greater
+**Pre-requisites:** At least 9th level Fighter, A Dexterity score of 13 or greater

 > *You can nimbly dodge out of the way of certain effects, such as a red dragon's fiery breath or an Ice Storm spell.*